jameshart197/CI_PP1_ZOLA/README.md

 <img src="">
 </details>

-4. As a first time user, I want to know what drinks there are available so I know I will be able to find something I like
+4. As a first time user, I want to know what drinks there are available so I know I will be able to find something I like.

 | **Feature**                 | **Action**                    | **Expected Result**     | **Actual Result** |
 | --------------------------- | ----------------------------- | ----------------------- | ----------------- |